NVIDIA/NeMo/README.md

 The end to end pipeline can be executed running: python3 main.py This will read the entire configuration and execute the desired pipelines.

 ## Data Preparation
 We provide utilities to download and prepare the publicly available The Pile dataset, which is formed by 22 smaller datasets.The dataset is already blended by using the mix described in their paper.
-It is recommended to store this repository and the datasets in a file system shared by all the nodes (gpfs).
+It is recommended to store this repository and the datasets in a BCP workspace mounted on all the nodes.

 The configuration used for data preparation must be specified in the bignlp-scripts/conf/config.yaml file, and run_data_preparation must be set to